WandaVision: Visual effects

 DeMarco used Vision's introduction in Avengers: Age of Ultron (2015), which was primarily created by Lola VFX, as the definitive version of the character when approaching his visual effects for WandaVision.
 Close-ups of the character in Infinity War were also referenced.
 Bettany wore prosthetics over his ears to portray the character in the films, but these were replaced with CGI in post-production and were not actually needed.
 For the series, Bettany asked not to wear the prosthetics so he could hear better on set and be more comfortable.
 He instead wore a bald cap and face makeup to match Vision's color, with the blue color used for Vision in the black-and-white episodes suggested by Lola VFX supervisor Trent Claus based on his knowledge of the makeup used for I Love Lucy.
 The series' second visual effects supervisor, Sarah Elm, focused on Vision's effects and came to know what parts of Bettany's face needed to be kept and replaced to match the character's look in the films while retaining Bettany's performance.
-Multiple vendors worked on Vision for the series, and they were allowed to use their own methodologies for the character as long as the end result was consistent.
+Multiple vendors worked on Vision for the series, and they were allowed to use their own methodologies for the character as long as the result was consistent.
 They generally used complex 3D and digital makeup techniques to create the character, with sections of Bettany's face replaced with CGI on a shot-by-shot basis; the actor's eyes, nose, and mouth were usually the only elements retained.
 Vision's skin needed to move to match with Bettany's performance, and sometimes specular highlights from the makeup were kept for the digital version, but it was not intended to look like actual skin with makeup on it and does not have pores or wrinkles.
 Digital contact lenses were applied over Bettany's eyes to create the "complex digital radial graphics" that Vision's eyes have, though these were not added for the first three episodes to give Vision a more "wholesome" look during those sitcom periods.
 The visual effects artists also had to manually fix the backgrounds around Vision's head since he has a narrower head than Bettany and has no ears.
 MARZ, SSVFX, and Lola VFX were the primary vendors for Vision's face in the sitcom reality, while Digital Domain created a full digital version of the character for the final episode which they shared with other vendors for use in earlier episodes.
 They also created a full model for White Vision.